foxmask/django-th/README.rst

 ====================

-it is a service like IFTTT service which will fire action when events occur elsewhere on the web
+it is a service like IFTTT service which will fire action when events occur elsewhere on the web instead of giving your credentials to external service like IFTTT, you can now become the owner of yours !

 for example a new RSS item is published, django-trigger-happy will be able to automatically create a note on your Evernote account or publish a Twitter for (and from) your own account

 |ImageLink|_